 Business, Society and the Economy

 The BSE program is sponsored by the Robert H. Smith School of Business.
-Students in the BSE program reside in Cambridge Hall.
+Students in the BSE program reside in Cumberland Hall.